Trump revives Reagan-era anti-abortion policy

 Related: Pregnant Refugees Face Uncertain Future

 Among others, a July 2016 poll conducted by Marist College and commissioned by the Catholic Group Knights of Columbus found that 62% of Americans opposed or strongly opposed using tax dollars to fund abortions.
-Of the poll's respondents, 51% said they were pro-choice.
+Of the poll's respondents, 51% said they were in favor of abortion rights.

 "For 40 years, the Hyde amendment has prevented the use of tax dollars from paying for abortion in the United States," Tobias said in a statement to NBC News.
 "It is inconsistent with the Hyde Amendment to fund, with taxpayer dollars, organizations that perform abortions and promote the killing of unborn children in other countries."